juliandramirez/react-native-user-identity/README.md

 When implementing a mobile application you want to provide the users all of the functionality you can without them needing to sign up.
 After all, [Every Step Costs You 20% of Users](https://medium.com/gabor/every-step-costs-you-20-of-users-b613a804c329). <br>
 Sign up may very well be the step where most of your potential users are lost.

-Now imagine you could get a unique identifier that worked accross all of the devices of the user.
+Now imagine you could get a unique identifier that worked across all of the devices of the user.
 You could even have in app purchases that are shared across devices **without asking your users to sign-up**.

 This library aims to provide all of this in the simplest way possible: